 If you are interested in details about specific people I helped, over 500 hundred pages of documentation, the 250+ videos created since this journey began 4 years ago or my letters of support, please contact me directly HERE.

 I have LOTS of information to share and am available for public speaking opportunities to help educate and gather support to create this resiliency model.

 I am starting with easily achievable goals that get progressively harder, as follows:

-- Gathering 50 letters of support by February 1st.
+- Gathering 50 letters of support.

 - Organizing & completing a “HotBox Design Challenge” by May 2019 to improve energy efficiency of movable tiny homes (RVs)

 - Building a tiny home that is an example in energy efficiency by August 2019